 Why brands should work with programs Employee Advocacy?

-The same study reveals that employees score higher as influencers communication 4 guys at 5 categories, including Engagement, Integrity, Products and Services and Operations.
+The same study reveals that employees score higher as influencers communication 4 of 5 categories, including Engagement, Integrity, Products and Services and Operations.
 Not bad, true?

 Measures or let it run